LEADERSHIP, DIVERSITY AND INCLUSION

 Graduate capabilities & intended learning outcomes

-01. Critically examine the terms: diversity and inclusion in historical context
+01. Critically examine the terms diversity and inclusion, equity and attribution

 02. Identify key issues affecting diversity and inclusion in contemporary workforce with particular reference to education

-- Theories of diversity and inclusion through readings and prepare for active participation in face-to-face workshops.
+- Prescribed readings and active participation in face-to-face lecture/workshops.

 - Readings provided online to reflect on challenges of managing diversity in an educational context.
 National and global contexts are explored through discussions and students experiences from various regions.